Member, Contracts Manager and Negotiator – Advance Auto Parts Corporate Office

-Victoria Bennett is currently a second year law student at North Carolina Central University School of Law, where she is a Citi Scholar.
 Victoria was a member of the first graduating class of KIPP Gaston College Preparatory in 2009.
-In May of 2013, she received a Bachelor of Arts in Sociology from The University of North Carolina at Chapel Hill, where she also minored in Social and Economic Justice.
-As a member of the Robertson Scholars program, Victoria also attended Duke University, where she received a certificate in Child Policy Research.
-In addition to receiving the Robertson Scholars award, Victoria was also a Dell Scholar, a PEO International STAR Scholar, and a Council on Legal Education Opportunity (CLEO) Scholar.
+She received a Bachelor of Arts in Sociology from The University of North Carolina at Chapel Hill, where she also minored in Social and Economic Justice.
+While at UNC Chapel Hill, she was a member of the Robertson Scholars program and had the opportunity to also attend Duke University, where she received a certificate in Child Policy Research.
+She went on to graduate from North Carolina Central University’s School of Law.

-During her undergraduate experience, Victoria served as a minority adviser for the UNC Center for Diversity and Multicultural Affairs and as a research assistant for the Duke Center for Child and Family Policy.
-She currently commits her time to serving her fellow citizens in Durham, NC.
-Victoria is a sworn Guardian ad Litem with the Durham County Courts, a domestic violence and sexual assault trained hospital responder and court advocate with the Durham Crisis Response Center, and a volunteer with Durham County Teen Court.
+After law school, Victoria served as a Legal Communications Specialist with the NC Department of Health & Human Services before joining the Advance Auto Parts team as a Contracts Manager and Negotiator.
+Victoria is also a sworn Guardian ad Litem with the Durham County Courts, a domestic violence and sexual assault trained hospital responder and court advocate with the Durham Crisis Response Center, and a volunteer with Durham County Teen Court.
 She is passionate about justice and serving the people of her community.
 Victoria is a current member of the NC Bar Association Young Lawyer’s Division, the American Bar Association Law Student Division, the National Black Law Student Association, and the National Lawyers Guild.

 Mary Earle Brown recently retired with her husband to Chapel Hill after spending 23 years in Atlanta.
 A graduate of the University of North Carolina and the University of Virginia’s masters program in economics.
 Mary pursued a career in business journalism as a writer of economic publications for Chase Manhattan bank, a member of the staff of the Economy and Business Section of TIME and Economics Writer for the CBS Evening News with Walter Cronkite.
 In Atlanta, she was executive director of the Japan-America Society of Georgia.
 Mary was a member of the board of the Margaret Mitchell House for almost a decade and served as its president, a member of the board of the Atlanta History Center and of the Cherokee Garden Library.